aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-conversion/to-image/_index.md

 - **A PostScript file** (`.ps`) placed in a known directory on your file system.
 - **Java 8+** installed and configured in your development environment.

-## Common Use Cases for Image Conversion Java
+## Common use cases for image conversion java
 - Generating thumbnail previews of print jobs for web portals.
 - Batch‑processing archives of PS files into PNG assets for digital publishing.
 - Converting PS reports into PNG images for inclusion in email newsletters.